-During submission, authors can choose to have their article published open access for 1,950 GBP (exclusive of VAT for UK and EU authors).
-Authors can also choose to publish their article in colour for the print edition – instead of the default option of black and white – for 250 GBP.
+During submission, authors can choose to have their article published open access for 3,000 GBP (exclusive of VAT for UK and EU authors).
+Publishing open access has multiple benefits including wider reach, faster impact and increased citation and usage.
+Authors can also choose to publish their article in colour for the print edition - instead of the default option of black and white - for 400 GBP.
 There are no submission, page or online-only colour figure charges.

 A timely succinct commentary on any aspect of clinical or laboratory ophthalmology, usually in relation to the subject matter of a paper to be published in the same issue.
 All editorials are commissioned.

-Original research can be submitted under Clinical science or Laboratory science and should include the following:
+Original research can be submitted under Clinical science or Laboratory science.
+Research reviews that systematically synthesise evidence (e.g. Systematic reviews, Meta-analysis, Scoping reviews, Mixed methods reviews, etc) should be submitted as Systematic reviews.
+Research should include the following: